cjimti/imti/content/post/2018-07-14-kubernetes-production-elasticsearch.md

 ---
-published: true
 layout:     post
-title: Production Grade Elasticsearch on Kubernetes
+title:      "Production Grade Elasticsearch on Kubernetes"
+subtitle:   "Setup a fast, custom production grade Elasticsearch cluster."
+date:       2018-07-14
+author:     "Craig Johnston"
+URL:        "kubernetes-production-elasticsearch/"
+image:      "/img/post/nav.jpg"
+twitter_image: "/img/post/nav_876_438.jpg?card"
-tags: kubernetes elastic database
+tags:
-featured: kubernetes elastic
-mast: es
+- Kubernetes
+- Elasticsearch
+- Data
+series:
+- Kubernetes
 ---

 Installing production ready, Elasticsearch 6.2 on Kubernetes requires a hand full of simple configurations.
 The following guide is a high-level overview of an installation process using Elastic's [recommendations for best practices].
 The Github project [kubernetes-elasticsearch-cluster] is used for the Elastic Docker container and built to operate Elasticsearch with nodes dedicated as Master, Data, and Client/Ingest.